StygianNymph7/ds340/README.md

 >**FinalReportMerge.ipynb** -- Final report of the merged dataset(Full dataset)

 >**FinalReportNew.ipynb** -- Final report of the Human created fake review dataset(New dataset)

+# Data
+>**data.csv** -- Merged dataset which include both computer-generated fake reviews and human created fake reviews

+>**new.csv** -- new dataset which include human created fake reviews only